s-shahpouri/job-market-analysis/README.md

 - Formatting job roles and salary info

-💾 Output: Cleaned dataset ready for analysis.

-### 📊 Step 4: Perform EDA
+### Step 4: Perform EDA
-Continue in the same notebook:
+Continue in the same notebook to:

 - Visualize common job titles, skills, locations, and companies.